-I am a graduate student at the University of Washington in Seattle.
+I am a second-year mathematics graduate student at the University of Washington in Seattle.

-My research interests are primarily in algebraic/arithmetic geometry and combinatorics.
+My research interests are in primarily algebraic geometry, especially in connection with differential geometry, algebraic topology, and combinatorics.

-I completed my undergraduate degree at Amherst College, where I conducted an honors thesis under the guidance of Ivan Contreras and Alejandro Morales, proving that the Laplacian of a triangulation of an orientable manifold keeps track of the number of simplicially homotopy equivalent complexes.
+I completed my undergraduate degree at Amherst College, where I conducted an honors thesis under the guidance of Ivan Contreras and Alejandro Morales proving the characteristic equation of the combinatorial Laplacian of a triangulated manifold enumerates homotopy equivalent submanifolds.

 I firmly believe in Federico Ardila's axioms: